-3.2.3.1.4 Appeal or Redress of Denied Application
+3.2.3.1.5 Appeal or Redress of Denied Application

-In the event an applicant is denied a credential based on the results of the identity proofing process, IdenTrust shall provide a mechanism for appeal or redress of the decision.
+In the event an applicant is denied a credential based on the results of the identity proofing process, IdenTrust must provide a mechanism for appeal or redress of the decision.

-3.2.3.1.5 Electronic Verification of Email and Mobile Phone
+3.2.3.1.6 Electronic Verification of Email and Mobile Phone

-When a Subscriber email address is included in a Certificate or used as part of identity verification, the email address shall be verified.
+When a Subscriber email address is included in a Certificate or used as part of identity verification, the email address must be verified.